1500 South Grand to be Redeveloped

 BallastCRE, led and founded by Brian Pratt, is set to redevelop the 5-story, 1500-04 South Grand building.

 The building, which was built around 1920 as office space and was most recently the "Hopewell Medical Clinic", sits at the Western entrance to the Gate District neighborhood on the Southeast corner of the Grand and Park intersection.
-Plans call for the building to be redeveloped into 27 or 28 market-rate apartments, first-floor commercial space with parking out back.
+Plans call for the building to be redeveloped into 28 market-rate apartments, first-floor commercial space with parking out back.
 The total cost of redevelopment is estimated at around $7.7 Million.